 Serdar-ı Ekrem, Istanbul

 One of the coolest streets for shopping in Istanbul.
 Located near the iconic Galata Tower, this cobbled-stoned street is famous for its funky, quirky boutiques.
-You can spend hours and hours shopping in jewellery stores, designer boutiques, and vintage shops.
+You can spend hours and hours shopping at the plethora of jewellery stores, designer boutiques, and vintage shops here.

 Opening hours: 11am-8pm (Mon-Sat) and 11am-6pm (Sun)

 When in Turkey, make sure to visit the beautifully adorned bazaars of Ankara.
 Most of the markets are located in Ulus selling handicrafts, traditional linen window dressings, and wicker baskets.
 The long cobbled-streets are a delight to stroll down, picking up handmade soaps and olive oils on your way; they make good souvenirs as well.

 Cevahir Mall in Istanbul: Also known as Istanbul Cevahir Shopping and Entertainment Centre, it is not only the biggest shopping mall in Istanbul but also the biggest shopping mall in Europe.
 It is also the 6th biggest shopping mall in the world.
 Designed in traditional Arabic style, with palm trees inside; the mall is also home to cinemas, delicious food and entertainment.